What Wood Should You Use for a Wood Slat Wall? 3 Things to Know

 Identifying the style of your existing decor is crucial in selecting the right wood for your wood slat accent wall.
 You’ll want to take stock of the rest of the room and the materials that are filling it.
 What material is your flooring, your furniture, light fixtures?
 What colour is the paint on the walls, the ceiling?
 All important things to take note of.

-If your walls are painted darker, a lighter wood like pine or oak is perfect for adding a lighter touch to the space without feeling forced.
+If your walls are painted darker, lighter wood choices like ash or oak fluted panels are perfect for adding a lighter touch to the space without feeling forced.
 In contrast (literally), white walls pair perfectly with smoked oak or walnut wood slats, as the wood pops off the wall and draws the eye upward into the space.

 Lastly, what woods do you have in the space currently that you want to keep?
 Table and chair legs, sofa legs, TV stands and coffee tables may all have wood elements to them.
 Even if they’re small, matching those elements to your new feature wall will undoubtedly create some fantastic cohesion, so it doesn’t hurt to take note of these factors when selecting your wood slat materials.